moderngl/moderngl-window/README.md

 # moderngl-window

-A cross platform helper library for [ModernGL](https://github.com/moderngl/moderngl) making window creation and resource loading simple.
+A cross platform utility library for [ModernGL](https://github.com/moderngl/moderngl) making window creation and resource loading simple.
 It can also be used with PyOpenGL for rendering with the programmable pipeline.